 Call for Participation

-We strongly encourage all attendees to fully participate in the conference by submitting work in any of the following categories.
-Submission details follow the category descriptions below:
+We encourage all attendees to fully participate in the conference by submitting their work in the following categories (for details on each, read below):

 - Posters (Open to students)

 - Lightning talks (Open to all attendees)

 - Birds-of-Feather (BOF) sessions (Open to all attendees)

 The deadline for poster, lightning talk, and BOF submissions has been extended to Saturday, January 31, 2015.
 We will accept posters after the deadline as space permits.
 Notification of acceptance will be made on a rolling base.
 Please do not delay your submission..

 To submit your contribution, please go to the submission web page: